Brain injury: History

 In the 1860s, Paul Broca examined two patients exhibiting impaired speech.
 Broca's first patient, Louis Victor Leborgne, lacked productive speech and could utter only the syllable "tan".
 Broca, who met Leborgne in 1861, saw Leborgne's case as an opportunity to address Bouillaud's theory that language skills were localised to the frontal lobe.
 After Leborgne died the same year, an autopsy revealed that he did, in fact, have a lesion in his left frontal lobe.
 The second patient, Lazare Lelong, who had suffered a stroke the year before Broca met him, was similarly aphasic, able to utter only five words (two of which were mispronunciations).
 Lelong's autopsy showed that he also had a left frontal lobe lesion.
 The results of both cases became critical evidence in understanding the left hemisphere's role in speech production.
 The affected area is known today as Broca's area and the condition as Broca's aphasia.

 In 1874, a German neuroscientist, Carl Wernicke, published a case report on a stroke patient who experienced neither speech nor hearing impairments, but had lost his ability to comprehend spoken and written language.
 After the patient's death, an autopsy found a lesion located in the left temporal region.
 This area became known as Wernicke's area and the condition as Wernicke's aphasia.
 Wernicke later hypothesized that there was a relationship between Wernicke's area and Broca's area, which was later proved correct.

 In 1928, pathologist Harrison Martland reported upon a phenomenon of what he called "punch drunk", in which boxers who suffered many blows to the head during their careers went on to develop dementia, Parkinsonian symptoms and other cognitive disorders.
-He recorded 23 examples (5 of whom he personally examined) and theorised that repeated head trauma causes glial cells in the brain to proliferate, leading to neurological dysfunction and encephalitis.
+After examining five patients and analysing the reports of 18 more, he theorised that repeated head trauma causes glial cells in the brain to proliferate, leading to neurological dysfunction and encephalitis.
 Physicians previously did not believe that complications of head trauma could appear long after the injury had occurred.
 In 1940, psychiatrists Abram Blau and Karl Murdoch Bowman described the case of a 28-year-old boxer with a history of cognitive impairment and psychosis, and coined the term "chronic traumatic encephalopathy" to replace "punch drunk".